-CEO Pay for Performance 2012 2013 2014 SCT Total Compensation \$ 2,068,916 \$ 3,501,957 \$ 2,623,807 Realized Compensation (1) \$ 1,524,600 \$ 2,971,137 \$ 2,434,715 1-Year VCR 12.6% 16.1% 12.6% 3-Year Total Shareholder Return (2) 73.6% 88.6% 90.6%
+CEO Pay for Performance 2013 2014 2015 SCT Total Compensation \$ 3,501,957 \$ 2,623,807 \$ 2,163,984 Realized Compensation (1) \$ 2,971,137 \$ 2,434,715 \$ 1,936,016 1-Year VCR 16.1% 12.6% 3.4% 3-Year Total Shareholder Return(2) 88.6% 90.6% 69.1%

-(1) Realized compensation is the sum of salary and annual incentive cash compensation reported in the Summary Compensation Table for the year plus the value realized from the exercise of stock options and vesting of time-vesting or performance-based restricted stock units, if any, reported in the Option Exercises and Stock Vested table for the year
+- (1) Realized compensation is the sum of salary and annual incentive cash compensation reported in the Summary Compensation Table for the year plus the value realized from the exercise of stock options and vesting of time-vesting or performance-based restricted stock units, if any, reported in the Option Exercises and Stock Vested table for the year. - (2) 3-Year Total Shareholder Return is total shareholder return for the 3-year performance period ending December 31 of a given year, as calculated by and displayed on Bloomberg LP.

-Over the last three years, compensation for our chief executive officer varied in line with the improving trend in overall company performance, even as the committee adjusted base annual salary and targets for performance-based compensation.
+Over the last three years, compensation for our chief executive officer varied in line with overall company performance, even as the Committee adjusted base annual salary and targets for performance-based compensation.
 Payouts of annual incentive and long-term performance-based awards throughout the period also directly align with company performance.